Core drill: Wireline core drilling

-Wireline core drilling is a technique used to extract the core without having to retrieve the entire drill tube, which generally only needs to be retracted when the hole is finished or the tip must be replaced.
-Drill tube extensions are added at the top as required to extend the tube as the hole gets deeper.
-The core sample is carried by an inner tube locked in place in contact with the drilling head, To recover the core, the drive system is disconnected, opening the top of the tube.
-A tool called the overshot assembly is lowered at the end of a wire using the retraction winch, when it reached the sample tube, it locks onto the top, and applying tension to the wire unlocks the sample tube from the drill head and retracts it and the core sample to the open top end of the drill tube, where it can be removed before returning the sample tube down the drill tube to lock back onto to the cutting head.
-This is particularly useful if there is a high risk of the hole walls collapsing when the drill tube is retracted, so it is suitable for most soil types, and to depths of 1000 m.
+Wireline core drilling is a technique used to extract the core without having to retrieve the entire drill string of rods, which generally only needs to be retracted when the hole is finished or the drill bit must be replaced.
+Drill rod extensions are added at the top as required to extend the string as the hole gets deeper.
+The core sample is carried by an inner tube locked in place in contact with the drilling head, To recover the core, the drive system is disconnected, opening the top of the uppermost drill rod.
+A tool called an overshot assembly is lowered at the end of a wire and pumped down the string with water pressure.
+When it reaches the sample tube, it locks onto the top, and using the retraction winch to apply tension to the wire unlocks the sample tube from the drill head and retracts it and the core sample within it to the open top end of the drill string, where it can be removed before returning the sample tube down the drill string to lock back onto the cutting head.
+This is particularly useful for drill holes more than 30 ft deep as otherwise the whole string of rods had to be removed to recover the core, then re-inserted to drill deeper, and repeated.
+Removing all the rods every 30 feet to recover the core was time consuming for deep holes required for mining and mineral exploration, some of which may be 1,000 ft deep or more.
+This method greatly reduced the time required to drill a hole, and thus its cost, which increased the use of drilling and decreased the use of shaft sinking as a means of mineral exploration.
+It is also quite useful if there is a high risk of the hole walls collapsing when the drill tube is retracted, so it is suitable for most soil types, and to depths of 1000 m.
 Several diameters are available.